SamSamhuns/financial_utility_applications/README.md

 ```
 python3 main_DCF.py <yearly_discount_rate> <name_of_csv_file.csv>
 ```
-The prompt will ask an input for the discounting rate.
 A cash_flow_fig_png file will be generated that contains the cash flow diagram.

 ### VRM